-PHASE 2: Set at least one SLOs
+PHASE 2: Set Two SLOs

 Based on a review of district and building data, teachers will develop two SLOs that address identified needs5.
 A form for the development of SLOs can be found on the SEED website.
 To create their SLOs, teachers will follow these four steps: